Updated April 20, 2023

 Image source: pixabay.com

 What if you’re someone who is sitting with your colleagues?
 How would you conduct within the framework and help your colleagues do the same?
-You can simply ask the conductor about the framework if she hasn’t mentioned it in the beginning.
-Or else if the conductor did explain the framework when the discussion is going in other direction, you can politely remind your colleagues about the same.
-This way the brainstorm session will get really solid and will generate results you and your team want to generate.
+You can simply ask the conductor about the framework if she hasn’t mentioned it initially.
+Or else, if the conductor did explain the framework when the discussion is going in another direction, you can politely remind your colleagues about the same.
+This way, the brainstorming session will get solid and generate the results you and your team want to generate.

 Brainwriting (Brainstorming Version 2.0)